HITECHCRIME/HC_OVERVIEW/README.md

 ![](MICROLABEL_DISTRIBUTION.jpg)

+## WHAT IS A METABRAND_

+Metabrand in Helve AVR's dark moon metabrand system means an entity that exists both in reality and in the fiction of the brand itself providing a overarching narrative in order to draw people in for a longterm consumption.

-## THE DOUBLE SWEEP [720 MARKETING]_
+## THE DOUBLE SWEEP OR THE 720 MARKETING_

+> A 360° Marketing Campaign is a complete creative campaign idea across all the brand’s marketing mix elements, designed to implement a brand strategy (usually positioning).
+In simple words, a 360 marketing campaign focuses on communicating a consistent message through all the marketing mix elements.
+New products are launched or the old product brands are altered or extended to fit in the planned positioning strategy.
+The campaign includes an integrated promotional marketing approach where all the promotional devices (online, offline, and mobile) are used in an effective way to communicate the specified message.
+All the possible touch points are effectively exploited.
+Packaging and the visual looks are also altered to fit the positioning strategy The products belonging to the 360-degree campaign are usually marketed with different prices.
+This, however, depends on the brand’s niche.

-The idea is to utilize all possible platforms for a dual purpose unlike with 360 communication approach.
-Both for the fictional purposes (immersiveness of the experience) and the real world purposes (real time updates and dopamine hooks).
+THEORY: The idea is to utilize all possible platforms and content access points for a dual purpose unlike with 360 communication approach, doubling the possible content.
+The Double Sweep Content has an additional goal in mind apart from the base real world purpose of spreading the updates and leaving dopamine hooks for the users.
+That additional purpose is to "hack the real" through fictional elements in order to merge the real and the unreal for the purposes of immersiveness of the experience.
+It is yet to be concluded if this is morally appropriate in the current state of social media management and brand development.

 ## /// BASIC ENTRY POINTS_ (make an icon grid)